 Let’s take a look at how you can analyze your CTA performance through HubSpot and Google Analytics:

 How to Analyze Your CTAs With HubSpot

-HubSpot has a dashboard specific to CTA analysis.
+HubSpot all in one marketing software has a dashboard specific to CTA analysis.
 The CTA dashboard gives you quick access to the preview of all your CTAs (You can also test them) and various metrics associated with them.
 You can track:

 - Status of the CTA